Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL Wild Card Weekend, more

 WR Puka Nacua, Los Angeles Rams, 7.5 receptions - Higher (1.05x)

-Nacua has been a beast this season.
+Nacua is a huge part of the Rams' offense.
 In 16 games this season, he has 129 receptions for 1,715 yards and 10 touchdowns.
 He has caught eight or more passes in three of the last four games.
 The SportsLine model is projecting 7.9 receptions, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

 QB Caleb Williams, Chicago Bears, 1.5 passing touchdowns - Higher (1.05x)

-Williams has thrown for two or more touchdown passes in each of the last five games, including both regular season games against the Packers.
+Williams has been red hot.
+He has thrown for two or more touchdown passes in each of the last five games, including both regular season games against the Packers.
 The model is projecting 1.9 touchdown passes, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR Jayden Reed, Green Bay Packers, 3.5 receptions - Higher (1.08x)